Gluten-Free Cinnamon Pretzel Bites (No Yeast)

 Using a small cookie scoop or tablespoon, portion the dough into equal-sized pieces.
 Lightly oil your hands with olive oil to prevent sticking, then roll each scoop into a smooth ball.
 Gently press each ball into an oval shape.

-Briefly drop each pretzel bite into the prepared baking soda bath, fully submerging for about 5 seconds.
+Briefly drop each pretzel bite into the prepared baking soda bath, fully submerging for about 5 seconds—longer can affect texture.
 Remove with a slotted spoon or fork and place on paper towels to absorb excess water.
+Let them sit for about 30 seconds to drain—this helps prevent soggy bottoms.

 Quickly scooping out the pretzel bites using a small cookie scoop and placing them on a parchment paper lined cookie sheet.